Survival skills: Controversial survival skills

 Some survival books promote the "Universal Edibility Test."
 Allegedly, it is possible to distinguish edible foods from toxic ones by exposing your skin and mouth to progressively greater amounts of the food in question, with waiting periods and checks for symptoms between these exposures.
-However, many experts reject this method, stating that even a small amount of some "potential foods" can cause physical discomfort, illness, or even death.
+However, even a small amount of some "potential foods" can cause physical discomfort, illness, or even death.
+Furthermore, some plants present negative symptoms only when consumed in larger doses, so this testing method may lead to intoxication in these cases.

 Many mainstream survival experts have recommended the act of drinking urine in times of dehydration and malnutrition.
-However, the U.S. Army Survival Field Manual (FM 21-76) instructs that this technique is a myth and should never be used.
+However, the U.S. Army Survival Field Manual (FM 21–76) instructs that this technique is a myth and should never be used.
 There are several reasons to avoid drinking urine, including the high salt content of urine, potential contaminants, and the risk of bacterial exposure, despite urine often being touted as "sterile."

 Many classic western movies, classic survival books, and even some school textbooks suggest that using your mouth to suck the venom out of a venomous snake bite is an appropriate treatment.
 However, venom that has entered the bloodstream cannot be sucked out, and it may be dangerous for a rescuer to attempt to do so.
 Similarly, some survivalists promote the belief that when bitten by a venomous snake, drinking your urine provides natural anti-venom.
 Effective snakebite treatment involves pressure bandages and prompt medical treatment, and may require antivenom.

+Seizonjutsu

+Seizonjutsu (生存術) are survival skills such as gathering, hunting tracking etc. used in Ninjutsu and expertise in meteorology, botanics and training for physical strength to endure hardships in the outback.